kinecosystem/kin-go/README.md

     },
 })
 ```

-A single `Earn` has the following properties:
-- `Destination`: The public key of the account to which the earn will be sent.
-- `Quarks`: The amount of the earn, in [quarks](https://docs.kin.org/terms-and-concepts#quark).
-- `Invoice`: (optional) An [Invoice](https://docs.kin.org/how-it-works#invoices) to associate with this earn.

-The `submitEarnBatch` method has the following parameters:
-- `Sender`:  The private key of the account from which the earns will be sent.
-- `Earns`: The list of earns to send.
-- `Channel`: (optional): The private key of a channel account to use as the transaction source.
-If not set, `sender` will be used as the source.
-- `Memo`: (optional) A text memo to include in the transaction.
-Cannot be used if the earns have invoices associated with them.

 ### Examples
 A few examples for creating an account and different ways of submitting payments and batched earns can be found in `examples/client`.